 Enter, the value proposition.
 And, the UV Air Purifier.

-So, to help you make an informed buying decision we decided to tackle a handful of the claims manufacturers make about UV air purifiers.
-So, without further ado; here are some of the myths and claims manufacturers perpetuate while selling thier UV-C equipped pathogen killing machines.
+So, to help you make an informed buying decision we decided to tackle a handful of the claims companies make about UV air purifiers.
+So, without further ado; here are some of the myths and claims air purifier companies perpetuate while selling their UV-C equipped killing machines.